-For Faculty-Led Programs you can view a comprehensive estimated budget for the entire program by going to the program page and clicking "Budget".
+For Faculty-Led Programs you can view an estimated budget for the entire program by going to the program page and clicking "Budget".

-For Bilateral Exchanges you can view a comprehensive estimated budget for the entire semester by going to the program page and clicking "Budget".
+For Bilateral Exchanges you can view an estimated budget for the entire semester by going to the program page and clicking "Budget".

-For CSUIP you can view a comprehensive estimated budget for the entire year by clicking “costs” on the CSUIP website.
+For CSUIP you can view an estimated budget for the entire year by clicking “costs” on the CSUIP website.

-For 3rd Party Programs (USAC, CEA, etc.) many program costs do not include airfare, housing, meals, etc. Make sure to do diligent research so you know the true cost of the program.
+For 3rd Party Programs (USAC, CEA, etc.) some quoted program costs may not include airfare, housing, meals, etc. Make sure to do diligent research so you know the true cost of the program.
 Use of the Cost Comparison Worksheet is highly recommended.